Joseph7e/Genome-Sequencing-and-Comparative-Genomic-Analysis/README.md

 ## **Overview**
 This learning module will take users through the a detailed bioinformatic tutorial covering whole-genome sequencing, *de novo* genome assembly, assembly assessment, and annotating a microbial genome.
 The workflow is then automated using a NextFlow workflow to process many samples through the workflow.
 Finally the full batch of genome datasets are utilized for a compartative genomics analysis.

-Please review this document -> https://github.com/NIGMS/NIGMS-Sandbox/blob/main/docs/HowToCreateAWSSagemakerNotebooks.md

 ## **Background**
 This repository contains...

 ## **Before Starting**

-We suggest starting with the NH-INBRE NIGMS module covering the basics of
+We suggest starting with the NH-INBRE NIGMS module covering the [Fundementals of Bionformatics](https://github.com/NIGMS/Fundamentals-of-Bioinformatics) available through the [NIGMS-Sandbox](https://github.com/NIGMS/NIGMS-Sandbox).
+This module provides a background on working with Jupyter Notebooks and BASH, and covers important bionformatic file formats that we will use in this module.

 ## **Getting Started**